wagerfield/parallax/README.md

 # Parallax.js

-Simple, lightweight **Parallax Engine** that reacts to the orientation of a smart device.
+Simple, lightweight **Parallax Engifne** that reacts to the orientation of a smart device.
 Where no gyroscope or motion detection hardware is available, the position of the cursor is used instead.